 Investors can build their real estate empire through a Real Estate Investment Trust (REIT).
 A REIT allows investors to take part in real estate investments that they would not complete on their own and offers a diverse real estate portfolio.
-In addition, REITs provide individual investors with the opportunity to buy shares in income-generating commercial real estate without having to buy them.
+In addition, REITs enable individual investors to buy shares in income-generating commercial real estate without buying them.

 How To Set Up a REIT:

-Setting up a private REIT is a great way to raise capital from investors while providing flexibility to manage assets in a way that enables you to increase returns for all.
+Setting up a private REIT is a great way to raise capital from investors while providing flexibility to manage assets to enable you to increase returns for all.
 How long it takes to get your REIT listed depends heavily on the capital you can raise from investors at the outset and the size of the real estate portfolio you start with.
-A REIT must pass two annual income tests and a series of quarterly asset tests to ensure that most REIT income and assets come from real estate sources.
+A REIT must pass two annual income tests and quarterly asset tests to ensure that most REIT income and assets come from real estate sources.

 At least 75% of a REIT’s gross annual income must be real estate-related income, such as rent on real estate or interest on a mortgage on a property.
 In addition, to qualify as a REIT, the company conducting the REIT election must file an income tax return on Form 1120 REIT.
 As a result, qualified REITs are exempt from the new entity-level set for investment flows that reflect the tax-traded income of trusts and partnerships paid before 1 January 2011.

 In contrast, REIT investors invest in a real estate portfolio.
 This makes REITs easy for the average investor to ride the Canadian real estate industry that has benefited from massive appreciation in recent decades.
 In addition, many private Canadian REITS target retail investors in the hope that the assets in the REIT will grow.
-Finally, because they have uniform returns for unitholders, they will begin to attract institutional investment.
+Finally, they will begin to attract institutional investment because they have uniform returns for unitholders.

-While REITs cannot buy the real estate they want, investors are willing to buy stocks or bonds in them as they grow.
+While REITs cannot buy the real estate they want, investors are willing to buy stocks or bonds as they grow.
 Moreover, trading like a REIT provides liquid equities, which means investors can buy and sell REIT shares, for example, just as they invest and sell in retail real estate.
-In addition, Canadian REIT provides a significant advantage over US investors as distributions are subject to the maximum capital gains tax rate of 15% and not the standard income tax rate for dividends received by UK REIT.
+In addition, Canadian REITs provide a significant advantage over US investors as distributions are subject to the maximum capital gains tax rate of 15% and not the standard income tax rate for dividends received by UK REITs.